 Subfloor: If there is a hard surface floor installed in a room, then padding of various thicknesses can easily be laid over that for temporary or even permanent home gym flooring.

-If carpet is installed in the room then it will have to be removed before padding can be applied, as it will cause upper layers to shift and slide dangerously.
+If a carpet is installed in the room, then it will have to be removed before padding can be applied, as it will cause upper layers to shift and slide dangerously.

 Home Gym Flooring Options

 Rubber Floor Mats: Often directly billed as gym mats, these consist of sheets of rubber, varying in size and thickness based on pricing.
 A quality ½” covering should be enough for weight lifting activities, while a thicker ¾” should be employed for more heavy duty workouts.
 These are often sold in interlocking puzzle piece sets, but lower quality materials will simply spread apart over time.
 The best interlocking tiles will clasp top-over-bottom to create a dimensional bond.

 In some cases, recycled rubber mats and floor surface coverings can have an odor that, while physically harmless, can be irritating to some people over time, especially in enclosed spaces.
 Virgin rubber materials are more expensive but do not have these issues.
 With recycled rubber, it’s important to wash the pads thoroughly and then allow them to ventilate outside of the space.